memflow/memflow/README.md

 ## Target support

-memflow-win32 is tested on the latest Windows 10 versions all the way down to Windows NT 4.0.
+memflow-win32 is tested on the latest Windows 11 and Windows 10 versions all the way down to Windows NT 4.0.
 If you found a version that does not work please submit an issue with the major/minor version as well as the build number.

 ## Connectors